Topological Graph-based Analysis of Solid-State Ion Migration: Results Discussions

-With details of the hops and their connectivity, we can now construct a complete picture of an intercalation event.
-In Fig.~\ref{fig:aneb} (a)(b)(c), we show the lowest energy barrier intercalation pathway for each of the three structures that contain multiple low-barrier hops.
-In order to reach an accurate description, we performed NEB calculations when evaluating the energy landscape of each hop.
-Note that for mp-763482, it is clear that the ion insertion algorithm incorrectly yields metastable sites that are not global minima, and therefore the endpoints have higher energy than intermediate images.
+With details of the hops and their connectivity, we can now construct a complete picture of long-range migration in the system.
+In Fig.~\ref{fig:aneb} (a)(b), we show the lowest energy barrier intercalation pathway for two of the structures (mp-25265 and mp-559299) that contain multiple low-barrier hops.
+In order to reach an accurate description, we performed NEB calculations when evaluating the energy landscape of each hop, the results of which show that both structures contain an intercalation pathway which has an overall energy barrier of less than 250 eV.

 {}